Kn4ughty/SEASS1/README.md

 In the game you are tasked with landing the lunar excersion module from the Apollo missions on the moon.
 You have limited fuel and your goal is to land with minimal x and y velocity, with the LEM level.
 Good luck!

 # Setup
+You need to install the hack font.
+Available [here](https://sourcefoundry.org/hack/).

 Download the repo [here](https://github.com/Kn4ughty/SEASS1/archive/refs/heads/main.zip) unzip it somewhere